-6.3 SUMMARY OF THE LIKELIHOOD OF EXCEEDING THE OBJECTIVES FOR PM{10}
+6.3 SUMMARY OF THE LIKELIHOOD OF EXCEEDING THE OBJECTIVES FOR PM10

-Detailed modelling using ADMS version 3.1 has been undertaken at two locations where large amounts of domestic fuel combustion is common.
-The modelling predicted that in Ballycastle the PM{10} objectives are unlikely to be exceeded.
-The model predicted that in Bushmills the PM{10} objective is likely to be exceeded.
+Detailed modelling using ADMS version 3.1 has been undertaken at five locations where large amounts of domestic solid fuel combustion is common.
+The modelling predicted that in all of the areas, exceedences of PM{10} objectives are unlikely.